Concrete slump test: Limitations of the slump test

-The slump test is suitable for slumps of medium to low workability, slump in the range of 5 to 260 mm, the test fails to determine the difference in workability in stiff mixes which have zero slump, or for wet mixes that give a collapse slump.
+The slump test is suitable for slumps of medium to low workability, i.e., slump within the range of 5 to 260 mm.
+The test fails to determine the difference in workability in stiff mixes which have zero slump, or for wet mixes that give a collapse slump.
 It is limited to concrete formed of aggregates of less than 1.5 in.

 Differences in standards

 The slump test is referred to in several testing and building codes, with minor differences in the details of performing the test.

 United States

 In the United States, engineers use the ASTM C94, standard specification for ready-mixed concrete, and AASHTO specifications, address clump tolerances in detail.
 For diverse forms of concrete construction, different slumps are required.
 For example: for walls, slumps typically range from 4 to 8 in.
 The American standards explicitly state that the slump cone should have a height of 12 in, a bottom diameter of 8 in and an upper diameter of 4 in.
 The soft SI conversions provided in the standard allow using the same dimension slump cones as those described in other standards.
 The ASTM standards also regulate the rigidity of the cone.
 It states in the procedure that when the cone is removed, it should be lifted up vertically, without any rotational movement at all.
 The concrete slump test is known as "Standard Test Method for Slump of Hydraulic-Cement Concrete" and carries the code (ASTM C 143) or (AASHTO T 119).